 \subsection{\textit{Hardware} and \textit{Software}}

 The experiments were conducted on two clusters.
-The first one, MarenostrumV\footnote{\url{https://www.bsc.es/supportkc/docs/MareNostrum5/overview}} (MNV), used 32 nodes from the general queue.
-Each node has two 56-core Intel Xeon 8480 CPUs (3584 cores in total).
-This system was employed to analyze the behaviour of both spawning techniques described in Section~\ref{sec:method}.
+The first one, \gls{mn5}\footnote{\url{https://www.bsc.es/supportkc/docs/MareNostrum5/overview}}, used $32$ nodes from the general queue.
+Each node has two 56-core Intel Xeon 8480 \gls{cpu}s ($3584$ cores in total).
+This system was employed to analyze the behavior of both spawning strategies described in Section~\ref{sec:5-method}.

 The second cluster, Nasp\footnote{\url{https://www.hpca.uji.es/computing-facilities/}}, consists of two sets of 8 nodes.
-The first set has nodes with two 10-core Intel Xeon 4210 CPUs (160 cores total), connected through a 100 Gbps InfiniBand EDR and a 10 Gbps Ethernet network.
-The second set uses nodes with 32-core Intel Xeon 6346 CPUs (256 cores total) connected via 10 Gbps Ethernet.
-Both sets communicate through a shared 10 Gbps Ethernet link between their switches.
-This heterogenous cluster was used to evaluate the effectiveness of the improved method in Section~\ref{subsec:iterative_diff}.
+The first set has nodes with two 10-core Intel Xeon 4210 \gls{cpu}s ($160$ cores total), connected through a 100 \gls{gbi}/s InfiniBand \gls{edr} and a 10 \gls{gbi}/s Ethernet network.
+The second set uses nodes with 32-core Intel Xeon 6346 \gls{cpu}s ($256$ cores total) connected via 10 \gls{gbi}/s Ethernet.
+Both sets communicate through a shared 10 \gls{gbi}/s Ethernet link between their switches.
+This heterogeneous cluster was used to evaluate the effectiveness of the heterogeneous-aware strategy in Section~\ref{subsec:5-iterative_diff}.